 The Amazon is a land of superlatives.
 Words like "biggest" (world's biggest river), "most" (most water contained) and "greatest" (greatest biodiversity) are what applies here.
-The basin contains over 1000 named tributaries with a drainage area of almost 3,000,000 square miles (this incorporates Bolivia, Peru, Ecuador, Colombia, Suriname, Guyana, Brazil, and Venezuela).
+The basin contains over 1000 named tributaries with a drainage area of almost 3,000,000 square miles (this incorporates parts of Bolivia, Peru, Ecuador, Colombia, Suriname, Guyana, Brazil, and Venezuela).

 LANGUAGE -- Brazil is the only Latin American country where Portuguese is spoken as the native language.
 Grammatically, Portuguese is similar to Spanish, but the spoken language and word pronunciation is very distinct.
 Although individuals fluent in Spanish can generally communicate with a Brazilian native, easy conversation will be difficult.
 All camps have a full-time bilingual camp host.

 CURRENCY -- The U.S. Dollar and the Brazilian Real fluctuate significantly, so we won’t list approximate exchange rates.
 Brazilian hotels and most shops readily accept credit cards, so there's usually no need to exchange money.
 If you do wish to exchange money, we recommend you do so in the U.S. -- you'll get a much better exchange rate.
 Hotels are notorious for having exorbitant exchange rates.

 ALCOHOLIC BEVERAGES - Brazilian liquor, beer, quality imported wines and soft drinks are provided in all of our operations at no charge.
 You are, however, also welcome to bring your own favorite beverage, if you wish.
 Import allowances in Brazil permit import of 2 liters of alcoholic beverages duty-free.